RangerCreaky/WikiPro/README.md

 - Sharing and collaborative decks
 - Mobile app integration for on-the-go learning

-### 🧵 Threadify (Content Transformation)
+### 🧵 Notes
-**What it does**: Converts Wikipedia articles into social media thread format.
+**What it does**: Take notes on the article

-**Why it's useful**: Makes it easy to share educational content across platforms.
-Great for educators, content creators, and social media managers looking to share knowledge in digestible formats.
+**Why it's useful**: User might want to take notes on whatever they have read.
+Hihgly usefull to have an inplace note taking.
 **Features**:
-- Multiple platform formats (Twitter, Instagram, LinkedIn)
-- Tone adjustment (casual, professional, teacher)
+- Highlight any sentences or paragraphs
+- add notes
+- add summary
+- Check the latest notes or summary in a sidebar **Future Scope**:
+- add the history of all notes and highlights in the sidebar
+- add login feature and save the notes

+### 🧵 Reading mode
+**What it does**: Gives options to change the font and layout of the article

+**Features**:
+- Distraction free mode
-- Export functionality
+- dark mode
-- Automatic chunking of content

-**Future Scope**:
-- Direct social media posting
-- Image and visual element incorporation
+- Font size changes
+- Line spacing changes
-- Thread scheduling
+- font changes
-- Analytics for educational content sharing

 ### 🎙️ Podcast Export (Work in Progress)
 **What it does**: Converts Wikipedia articles into podcast-friendly format.